timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 # Session 2: Simple Theoretical Ecological Models

+## Introduction

+In this session, we will be developing some simple competition and predation models, and simulating them in R.

 ## Exercise 1: Lotka-Volterra Competition Model

+In this exercise, we will be working with the simple, deterministic Lotka-Volterra competition model, simulating it using ordinary differential equations.
+We will explore the effect of different parameter combinations on model outcomes.

 ### Simple Logistic Growth

 First, let's simulate simple logistic growth.
-Remember from the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2_SimpleEcologicalModels.pdf">lecture</a> that:
+Remember from the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2SimpleTheoreticalModels.pdf">lecture</a> that:

 dN/dt = rN((K-N)/K)